QuiteAFancyEmerald/Holy-Unblocker/README.md

 QR Code Information: https://support.discord.com/hc/en-us/articles/360039213771-QR-Code-Login-FAQ

-Use the above through one of the proxies to read if you can't. ^^ **You cannot login normally into Discord.
+Use the link above through one of the proxies to read if you can't.

+**You cannot login normally into Discord.
 Read the above.
 QR code login only.**

 <img src="https://raw.githubusercontent.com/QuiteAFancyEmerald/HolyUnblockerPublic/master/views/assets/img/hbpreview.png?raw"></img>